 EMadlangeni is generally well-provided with educational facilities, except tertiary facilities.
-There are approximately 30 schools within eMadlangeni as indicated in table 24 as per new demarcation.
+There are approximately 31 schools within eMadlangeni as indicated in table 23 as per new demarcation.
 However, the schools within the areas are in need of upgrading of facilities as well as additional classrooms.
-There are also a number of schools which have been identified in the Amajuba District IDP for renovations and upgrading within eMadlangeni (Amajuba District IDP 2022/23).
 Other issues include long distances learners and educators have to travel to access educational facilities.